-Hypertension, also called high blood pressure, is a common condition in the United States.
-It's even more common among African Americans than among other ethnic groups.
-More than 40 percent of non-Hispanic blacks have hypertension.
-The American Heart Association (AHA) says that the prevalence of hypertension in African-Americans is among the highest of any ethnic group in the United States.
+High blood pressure (hypertension) is a common problem in the United States.
+It's even more common in African-Americans than among other ethnic groups.
+The rate of high blood pressure in African-Americans is among the highest of any ethnic group in the United States.

-The impact of hypertension on health is significant.
-It is a major risk factor for conditions that shorten life, including heart, blood vessel and kidney disease, and stroke.
-Hypertension also causes many other complications including erectile dysfunction and vision loss.
-But, high blood pressure can be controlled and possibly prevented.
+High blood pressure also causes many other problems including erectile dysfunction and vision loss.
+But high blood pressure can be controlled and possibly prevented.

 Blood pressure is the push of blood against the walls of your arteries.
-Blood pressure depends on two factors: how forcefully your heart pumps the blood and the amount of resistance in your arteries to blood flow.
+Blood pressure depends on two things: how hard your heart pumps the blood and the amount of resistance in your arteries to blood flow.
 Blood pressure is recorded as two numbers.
-The systolic pressure, which is the pressure against artery walls as the heart beats, over the diastolic pressure, which is the pressure against artery walls as the heart relaxes between beats.
-Both numbers are important in determining if your blood pressure is too high.
+The systolic pressure is the top number.
+This is the pressure against artery walls as the heart beats.
+The bottom number is the diastolic pressure.
+This is the pressure against artery walls as the heart relaxes between beats.
+Both numbers are important to tell if your blood pressure is too high.

-Doctors don't know the cause of hypertension in most people who have it.
-Certain factors, however, make hypertension more likely.
-Some factors cannot be changed, but others can.
-These are the risk factors for hypertension:
+Experts don't know why most people get high blood pressure.
+Certain risk factors, however, make it more likely.
+Some factors can’t be changed, but others can.
+These are the risk factors for high blood pressure:

 Age.
-The risk for hypertension increases with age.
+The risk for high blood pressure increases with age.

 Male gender.
-Men have a higher risk of developing high blood pressure than women earlier in life.
+Men have a higher risk of developing high blood pressure earlier in life.

 Overweight or obesity.

 Alcohol.
-The risk rises for anyone drinking more than one ounce of pure alcohol a day.
-This means an average of more than two drinks a day for men and one drink per day for women.
+The risk goes up for anyone drinking more than average: two drinks per day for men and one drink per day for women.

 Sensitivity to sodium (salt).
-In some people, eating too much sodium leads to hypertension.
+In some people, eating too much salt leads to high blood pressure.

 Type 2 diabetes, gout, or kidney disease.

 Pregnancy.
-Some women who do not have hypertension develop it during pregnancy.
+Some women who do not have high blood pressure develop it during pregnancy.

-Taking certain medications or herbal supplements.
-Certain medications and herbal supplements can raise blood pressure in some people.
-Common ones include steroids, ibuprofen, oral contraceptives, antidepressants, nasal decongestants and other cold remedies, and diet pills.
+Certain medicines or herbal supplements.
+Taking certain medicines and herbal supplements can raise blood pressure in some people.
+Common ones include steroids, ibuprofen, and diet pills.

-African-Americans may be less likely to be aware of the dangers of hypertension.
-Mild to moderate hypertension usually does not cause symptoms, yet early treatment of hypertension helps prevent complications that shorten life.
-Anyone with any of the following conditions should have his or her blood pressure checked at least once a year:
+African-Americans may not be aware of the dangers of high blood pressure.
+Mild to moderate high blood pressure usually does not cause symptoms.
+But early treatment of high blood pressure helps prevent complications that may cut your life short.
+Anyone with any of the following health problems should have his or her blood pressure checked at least once a year:

 Blood relatives who have had a stroke, heart attack, high blood pressure, or kidney disease